Chart Color Schemes

 Population growth drivers in Kilsyth are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Kilsyth's population is around 10,863 as of November 2025.
-This reflects an increase of 947 people since the 2021 Census, which reported a population of 9,916 people.
-The change was inferred from the estimated resident population of 10,676 from the ABS as of June 2024 and an additional 266 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,318 persons per square kilometer.
-Kilsyth's growth rate of 9.6% since the 2021 census exceeded the SA3 area (3.3%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 51.5% of overall population gains during recent periods.
+Kilsyth's population, as of November 2025, is approximately 10,863.
+This figure represents an increase of 947 people since the 2021 Census, which reported a population of 9,916.
+The growth was inferred from the estimated resident population of 10,676 in June 2024 and an additional 266 validated new addresses since the Census date.
+This results in a population density ratio of 1,318 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Kilsyth's growth rate of 9.6% since the 2021 census exceeded both the SA3 area (3.3%) and SA4 region, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 51.5% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, an above median population growth is projected for Kilsyth, with the area expected to grow by 2,448 persons to 2041, recording a gain of 20.8% in total over the 17 years.
+Based on demographic trends and latest annual ERP population numbers, the area is projected to grow by 2,448 persons to 2041, reflecting a total gain of 20.8% over the 17-year period.

 Frequently Asked Questions - Population